Cooper Triples in Attractive Three-Component Fermions: Implication for Hadron-Quark Crossover

-The Cooper problem, where two-component degenerate fermions with a two-body attraction undergo an instability toward superconductivity/superfluidity, {brought about} a significant breakthrough in condensed matter and particle physics~\cite{BCS}. {Most of quantum many-body effects have been studied in {terms} of two-body interactions as in the Bardeen-Cooper-Schrieffer (BCS) theory.
-Recently, three-body and higher-body interactions occurring among particles with internal degrees of freedom, while being generally negligible, have attracted attention~\cite{Hammer}.} In particular, properties of nuclei and neutron star matter~\cite{Carlson,APR} are {more or less} governed by the three-body force in addition to the two-body one.
-Also, the relevance of multi-body interactions has been discussed in the context of quark deconfinement~\cite{Baym,Fukushima}.
-In ultracold atomic physics, {not only} the realization of {non-negligible multi-body interactions}~\cite{Petrov1,Petrov2,Guijarro,Pricoupenko}, {but also} various related non-trivial phenomena such as semisuper Efimov {effects}~\cite{Nishida1,Horinouchi}, quantum droplet {formation}~\cite{Sekino}, anomalous frequency shifts of the compressional mode~\cite{Valiente}, and anyons~\cite{Harshman} have been {theoretically} proposed.
+{\it Introduction---} The Cooper problem, where two-component fermions with a two-body attraction undergo an instability toward superconductivity, {brought about} a significant breakthrough in condensed matter and particle physics~\cite{BCS}. {On the other hand}, three-body and higher-body interactions occurring among particles with internal degrees of freedom {play a significant role in cold atomic and nuclear physics}~\cite{Hammer,Carlson,APR,Baym,Fukushima}.

+In ultracold atoms, {the importance of the residual three-body interaction in a one-dimensional {(1D)} system~\cite{Mora,Mazets} and resulting trimer formation~\cite{pricoupenko2} have been pointed out.} {Moreover, }{not only} the realization of {non-negligible multi-body interactions}~\cite{Petrov1,Petrov2,Guijarro,Pricoupenko}, {but also} various related phenomena have been proposed~\cite{Sekino,Valiente2,Valiente,Harshman,Nishida1,Horinouchi}. {Recently, the conditions for attractive and repulsive three-body interactions~\cite{Pricoupenko3} and the Bose-Fermi duality including three-body forces have been discussed~\cite{Valiente3,Valiente4,Sekino2}. }